 Around once a month, when you’re in the shower, gently roll one testicle at a time between your thumb and fingers.
 If you notice any changes, it's advised you don’t panic.
-It doesn't necessarily mean you have cancer, but you should definitely get it checked out.
+It doesn't necessarily mean you have cancer, but you should get it checked out.
 Nearly all patients with disease limited to the testicle are curable, many with surgery alone.
-The chance of cure goes down if the tumor has spread outside the testicle.
+The chance of cure goes down if the tumour has spread outside the testicle.
 In particular, adolescent boys often wait to see a doctor and should be encouraged to seek care earlier.

-- Treatment for testicular cancer can affect fertility While men can maintain fertility with one testicle, if a man requires chemotherapy or radiation following surgery, his sperm count may be temporarily or permanently reduced.
+- Treatment for testicular cancer can affect fertility.
+While men can maintain fertility with one testicle, if a man requires chemotherapy or radiation following surgery, his sperm count may be temporarily or permanently reduced.
 With the help of doctors and fertility experts, many patients can go on to have families after treatment.

 For some men, the testicle is a symbol of manhood, and missing one can cause emotional concerns that may affect sexuality.
 Adapting to life with one testicle can take some time, but sharing your concerns and insecurities with your partner can help.

-Men who worry about their appearance after treatment can talk with their doctor about implanting a prosthetic testicle in the scrotum.
+Men who worry about their appearance after treatment can talk to their doctor about implanting a prosthetic testicle in the scrotum.
 In the rare instances where men have cancer in both testicles, they may take testosterone to maintain their sex drives and masculine attributes.